Tommy Edman Player Props: Cardinals vs. Nationals

-The St. Louis Cardinals, including Tommy Edman (.114 batting average in his past 10 games), take on starter Josiah Gray and the Washington Nationals at Nationals Park, Monday at 4:05 PM ET.
+The St. Louis Cardinals and Tommy Edman (.353 slugging percentage over his past 10 games, including one homer), battle starter MacKenzie Gore and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.

-He had a hitless performance in his last game (0-for-1) against the Mets.
+In his last game, he reached base in all four of his plate appearances (2-for-2 with a triple and an RBI) against the Nationals.

 Tommy Edman Game Info & Props vs. the Nationals